bharatthakare/AAVISHKAR/README.md

     # GENAI_BEARER="ya29.a0.Abc..."
     ```
 3.  **Specify the Model (Required)**:
     You must specify which model to use.
+For Next.js applications, environment variables available to the client must be prefixed with `NEXT_PUBLIC_`.
     ```env
     # Required: Set the model ID to use for generative features.
     # The app will fail to start if this is not set.
-    GENAI_MODEL="gemini-1.5-flash"
+    NEXT_PUBLIC_GENAI_MODEL="gemini-1.5-flash"
     ```

 ### Listing Available Models

 To find out which models are available for your API key and region, run the following command.
-This is useful for finding a valid ID for `GENAI_MODEL`.
+This is useful for finding a valid ID for `NEXT_PUBLIC_GENAI_MODEL`.

 ```bash
 npm run list-genai-models